EthanArbuckle/ios-rendering-docs/README.md

     * The Client-Server Model for UI Management
     * High-Level Rendering Flow

-2.  **The Application's Domain: UIKit and the CALayer Tree**
+2.  **UIKit Interface and Layer Fundamentals**
     * UIKit: The Application's Interface
         * `UIView`: The Building Block
         * `UIWindow`: The Root and System Interface
         * Mapping View Properties to Layers
-    * QuartzCore: The Foundation of Visuals
+    * QuartzCore Foundation: CALayer and CAContext
         * `CALayer`: The Atomic Unit of Rendering
-        * Layer Geometry and Hierarchy
-        * Layer Content: Backing Stores and Direct Assignment
+        * Layer Geometry, Hierarchy, and Content
-        * Visual Effects and Appearance
+        * Visual Effects and Specialized Layer Types
-        * Specialized `CALayer` Subtypes
         * `CAContext`: The Bridge to the Render Server
-        * `UIWindow`'s Ownership of a `CAContext`
         * The Significance of the `contextID`

-3.  **Scene Management: Orchestrating Application Presentation**
+3.  **Scene Management Architecture**
+    * The Scene Abstraction and Client-Server Model
-    * The Scene Abstraction: `FBSScene` and `FBScene`
+        * `FBSScene` (Client) and `FBScene` (Server)
-        * `UIWindow`'s Link to `FBSScene`
+        * `UIWindow`'s Link to Scene Management
-        * The `FBSCAContextSceneLayer` and Content Association
+        * Scene Content Association via `FBSCAContextSceneLayer`
-    * Scene State Synchronization
+    * Scene State Synchronization and Communication
-        * `FBSSceneSettings` and `FBSSceneClientSettings`
-        * Diffing for Efficient State Updates
+        * Settings Objects and Diffing
-    * `FBSWorkspace`: The Application's Communication Channel

-4.  **FrontBoard: The System's UI Conductor**
-    * `FBSceneManager`: Central Scene Authority
-    * `FBScene`: Server-Side Scene Representation
-        * `FBSceneLayerManager`: Aggregating Scene Content
-        * `FBSceneHostManager`: Displaying Scene Content
+        * `FBSWorkspace` and `FBSceneManager`
         * Scene Hosting and Remote Rendering
-        * `FBSceneHostView` and `CAContextID`
-        * The Role of `CARemoteLayerClient` and `CARemoteLayerServer`
-    * Transactional Operations in FrontBoard
+    * Transactional Operations and Scene Lifecycle

-5.  **Transactions, Animations, and Cross-Process Synchronization**
+4.  **Synchronization, Animation, and Cross-Process Coordination**
-    5.1. `CATransaction`: Atomic Layer Updates
-    5.2. `CAAnimation`: Dynamic Property Changes
+    4.1. `CATransaction` and `CAAnimation` Fundamentals
-    5.3. `FBSSceneTransitionContext`: Coordinated Scene State Changes
+    4.2. `FBSSceneTransitionContext`: Coordinated Scene State Changes
-    5.4. `BKSAnimationFenceHandle`: Ensuring Visual Cohesion
+    4.3. `BKSAnimationFenceHandle`: Ensuring Visual Cohesion
-        5.4.1. `CAContext` Fence Ports
+        4.3.1.
+Fence Creation and Management
-        5.4.2. `UIWindow`'s Role in Fence Management
+        4.3.2. `UIWindow`'s Role in Fence Coordination

-6.  **The Render Server, Compositing, and Display Hardware**
+5.  **The Render Server, Compositing, and Display Hardware**
-    6.1.
+    5.1.
 The Render Server: Conceptual Overview
-    6.2. `CAContext` as the Unit of Composition
-    6.3.
-Display Abstractions: `FBSDisplayIdentity` and `FBSDisplayConfiguration`
+    5.2.
+Display Abstractions and Layout Management
-    6.4. `FBDisplayManager` and `FBSDisplayLayout`: Arranging Content on Displays
-    6.5.
+    5.3.
 Final Output: From Composited Scene to Pixels

-7.  **Input Event Handling in the Rendering Context**
+6.  **Input Event Handling in the Rendering Context**
-    7.1.
+    6.1.
 BackBoardServices and `BKSHIDEvent`
-    7.2.
+    6.2.
 Event Routing via `contextID` and `BKSEventFocusManager`
-    7.3. `UIWindow` as the Event Target
+    6.3. `UIWindow` as the Event Target

-8.  **Specialized Rendering Paths and Considerations**
+7.  **Specialized Rendering Paths and Considerations**
-    8.1.
+    7.1.
 Direct GPU Rendering: `CAMetalLayer` and `CAOpenGLLayer`
-    8.2.
+    7.2.
 Hosted UIKit Environments (UIKitSystemAppServices)
-    8.3.
+    7.3.
 Scene Snapshots for System Operations

-9.  **Conclusion and Key Interaction Visualizations**
+8.  **Conclusion and Key Interaction Visualizations**
-    9.1.
+    8.1.
 Summary of Rendering Flow
-    9.2.
+    8.2.
 Visualized Scenarios
-        9.2.1.
-Application Launch and Initial Frame
-        9.2.2.
-View Property Animation
-        9.2.3.
-Window Resize and Orientation Change
-        9.2.4.
-Synchronized Cross-Process Transition

 ---